 7

-low power ultra high frequency (UHF-RFID) system research has gained certain importance.
+low power ultra-high frequency (UHF-RFID) system research has gained certain importance.
 In 2008, the US Department of Defense have announced that they plan to use electronic product code (EPC) [1] technology to track goods in their supply chain.
-In Europe, RFID was intended to improve industrial ap- plications and to enable short-range systems for animal control [20].
+In Europe, RFID was intended to improve industrial applications and to enable short-range systems for animal control [20].
 In Japan, RFID was used for contact-less payments in transportation systems [18].

 System Components

-As shown in figure 2.1, conventional RFID systems consist of three main components: 1) RFID tags or transponders which are attached to the object requested to be identified or tracked.
-2) RFID reader and antennas which control data transmission and the whole identification process.
-3) Processing device commonly called Middle-ware.
+As shown in Figure 2.1, conventional RFID systems consist of three main components; RFID tags or transponders which are attached to the object requested to be identified or tracked, RFID reader and antennas which control data transmission and the whole identification process, processing device commonly called Middle-ware.
 It is always a software processing device.
 All the external processing depending on the application is done on this device using the EPC code which is identified by the reader from the tag.
-In the following sections, each component will be described in further details.
+In the following sections, each component will be described in detail.

 Tags

 The tag is the device, which is attached to the object.
 It stores information and might be incorporated to sensors.
 This information includes their unique EPC, which is a standardized identification code.
 When tags are within the reading range of the reader, they receive a command from the reader asking them about their EPC.
 They reply with their identification data to the reader, which processes the information according to the current application.
-Generally, RFID tags are categorized into the following categories:
+Generally, RFID tags are divided into the following categories:

 Passive tags Passive tags are the most commonly used tags in tracking and supply chain markets [21, 22].
-They are extremely simple and inexpensive de- vices (less than 0.10 €).
+They are extremely simple and inexpensive devices (less than 0.10 €).
 Passive tags do not contain any power source so they derive all of the required energy for their operation from the signals emitted by the reader.
 This energy activates the circuit of the tags.
 Then, they send a reply signal that includes their information.
 The maximum communication range is up to a few meters.

 SYSTEM COMPONENTS 9